 We all know what it is to feel angry and why.
 But anger can often mask underlying feelings that we have either allowed to accumulate in an unexpressed form, or of which we have lost awareness through habit, time or dissociation, for example.
 Anger, when expressed openly, is our show of refusal, protestation or objection.
 It can be well-founded, controlled and reasonable, or unfounded, uncontrolled and destructive.
 Problematic habits of angry behaviour can be explored in therapy, and often reveal a range of underlying emotions like frustration, hurt, insecurity and sadness.
-Learning to tune into and express these underlying emotional states can be a way of avoiding unnecessary and corrosive habits of angry feelings and behaviours.
+Learning to tune into and express these underlying emotional states responsibly and maturely is our way out of unnecessary and corrosive habits of angry feelings and behaviours.

 Aggression is a necessary energy that can help us mobilise our actions to meet our needs effectively, from subtle forms of aggression (reaching out for food, chewing it and swallowing it) to respectful assertiveness with others, to defending ourselves from verbal and physical attack.
 Aggression, when used honestly and responsibly, is thus a useful and necessary energy driving our behaviour.
+It is a source of our personal power as a human being.
 In mature persons it is essential for personal assertiveness, for maintaining boundaries and protecting our interests.

 Aggression and anger become problematic when we develop habits of suppressing them or diverting them into destructive channels of expression that hurt others: gossip, betrayal, sarcasm, destructive envy, attacks on the innocent, dishonesty and a wide range of behaviours that fall under the definition of passive-aggression.
-We can also hurt ourselves with suppressed aggression and anger, that can begin to be indirectly expressed as, for example, depression, moodiness, physical health problems, pessimism, insecurity, anxiety and stress.
+We can also hurt ourselves with suppressed aggression and anger.
+This can undermine our power and can begin to be indirectly expressed as, for example, depression, moodiness, physical health problems, pessimism, insecurity, anxiety and stress.

 Passive-aggression: the Suppressed, Repressed, Dissociated

 Possibly one of the most pervasive features of undesireable or antisocial behaviour we find in society is passive-aggression.
-Passive-aggression is aggressive energy and anger that are used indirectly to emotionally injure, inconvenience, frustrate or insult the recipient in a way that attempts to conceal the full intent of the aggressor.
-It is the result of hostility, frustration or anger that is suppressed – sometimes completely dissociated by repression over time – instead of being expressed openly and honestly.
+Passive-aggression is aggressive energy and anger typically pushed out of full awareness through habit.
+They become energies that indirectly emotionally injure, inconvenience, frustrate or insult others in ways that attempts to conceal the full intent of the aggressor.
+This is the result of hostility, frustration or anger that is suppressed – sometimes completely dissociated by repression over time – instead of being expressed openly and honestly.
 The suppressed or dissociated emotions emerge as destructive behaviours rather than honest words, with the behaviour invariably causing offence, loss or inconvenience to others.
-It is so common that all of us, at one time or another, will be passive-aggressive.
-It becomes a problem when it becomes a habit, or an ingrained aspect of our character, commonly found in people who ‘bottle up’ their feelings or who have never learned to routinely express themselves openly and honestly.
+It is so common that all of us, at one time or another, will be passive-aggressive until we undertake the necessary tasks and work required to mature and transcend childhood forms of manipulation.
+Passive-aggression becomes a significant problem when it becomes a habit, or an ingrained aspect of our character, commonly found in people who ‘bottle up’ their feelings, who live in their heads and dissociate from their bodies, or who have never learned to routinely express themselves openly and honestly.

 Suppression: the conscious refusal to express emotion or impulse